“Making aspirations and Experiences attainable and affordable by changing the way India saves” – Nihar Bobba, Co-founder of Wizely

 What is that one advice you would like to give to all the entrepreneurs who will be reading this interview on StartupEd?

 Your vision and conviction are only as strong as the people you surround yourself with.
-Early on, build a complementary team that shares your ambition and drive and make sure to always have the broader perspective to guide them and also be guided accordingly.
+Early on, build a complementary team that shares your ambition and drive and make sure to always have a broader perspective to guide them and also be guided accordingly.